Legiones-Skitarii/STC/Choice Paralysis and getting sniped.md

 That's about it.

 General advice.
-Once weened off this (phone/SM/instant messaging), you'll usually find it's much more relaxed than usual and you probably will find a lot of time for other plans.
+Once weaned off this (phone/SM/instant messaging), you'll usually find it's much more relaxed than usual and you probably will find a lot of time for other plans.

 On that note, wanna go for a cup of tea ?